-As winter sets in soon for us in the Northern hemisphere, it’s important that we start preparing our homes.
+As winter sets in for us in the Northern Hemisphere, we must start preparing our homes.
 I don’t know about you, but I hate being cold, especially when I’m at home.
-Of course, there are days that are simply too cold out to get the results you want inside.
+Of course, some days are simply too cold to get the results you want inside.
 And, yes, I’ve experienced them here in the Midwest, USA.
 There are things you can do personally to keep warm like wearing a sweater or slippers.
 But here are my top 6 hacks to keep your home warmer this winter.

 Keep Your Home Warmer #1: Good Up-to-date Thermostat and Heating System